 Difference Engine

-They were to form one of the Ancient World’s most important astronomical documents and they contained all the necessary tables for the calculation of eclipses as well as various kinds of ephemeris, that is to say tables which specified the positions of the heavenly bodies during a particular period, e.g. each day for a whole year.
+They were to form one of the Ancient World’s most important astronomical documents and they contained all the necessary tables for the calculation of eclipses as well as various kinds of ephemeris, that is to say, tables that specified the positions of the heavenly bodies during a particular period, e.g. each day for a whole year.

 With the introduction of the art of printing throughout Europe during the latter half of the 15th century, the first tables were printed.
-The Alphonsine Tables for example, were printed in Venice in 1483.
+The Alphonsine Tables, for example, were printed in Venice in 1483.
 At the end of the sixteenth century, several famous arithmetical and trigonometric tables were published.
-In order to simplify multiplication work, multiplication tables were published.
-A real revolution in the table business happened after John Napier’s discovery of logarithms in 1614.
+To simplify multiplication work, multiplication tables were published.
+A real revolution in the table business happened after John Napier discovered logarithms in 1614.
 With a table of logarithms at hand, the computational effort could be greatly reduced.
 In 1617 Henry Briggs published the first table of logarithms.

-For the normal calculator or scientist who had to carry out complex computations which demanded great accuracy, Napier’s Rods and the slide rule were of little help.
-In effect, his tools were pen, paper and tables.
-There were tables for mathematics, astronomy, navigation, physics, engineering, statistics, trade and finance, in the army and in many other areas.
+For the normal calculator or scientist who had to carry out complex computations that demanded great accuracy, Napier’s Rods and the slide rule were of little help.
+In effect, his tools were pen, paper, and tables.
+There were tables for mathematics, astronomy, navigation, physics, engineering, statistics, trade, and finance, in the army and in many other areas.
 The publication of such tables however required a lot of manual calculating work and the final product was full of errors.

-Some time in 1821, the young english mathematician Charles Babbage (biography of Charles Babbage) got the idea about the mechanical computation.
+Sometime in 1821, the young English mathematician Charles Babbage (biography of Charles Babbage) got the idea about mechanical computation.
 He has provided us with two versions of the origin of his ideas about machines, but the one written in 1822 seems more plausible than the other, which appeared in his autobiography some forty years later.
 According to the first story, in 1820 or 1821, the Astronomical Society assigned Babbage and his friend Herschel one of the tasks for improving the tables of the navigational book Nautical Almanac.

 They constructed the appropriate formulas and assigned the arithmetic to clerks.
 To diminish errors, they had the calculations performed twice, each by a different clerk.
 Then they compared the two sets for discrepancies.
 In the course of their tedious checking, Herschel and Babbage found a number of errors, and at one point Babbage said “I wish to God these calculations had been executed by steam.”
 “It is quite possible,” remarked Herschel.